Logo

 4. Most CRM Forms Have Limitations

 While CRM systems often include built-in forms, they may not provide the customization and flexibility you need.
 For example, collecting extra information such as page metadata, click IDs, or behavioral triggers may be difficult and require extensive custom coding.
-Also, some CRMs don’t support integrations that collect first and last names; they only support full names.
-You must confirm the requirements before selecting a CRM and integrating it with your website.
+Also, some CRMs accept only first and last names, while others support only full names.
+Make sure to confirm requirements before going all-in on a CRM.

-Your web design agency should support advanced integrations that collect rich metadata.
-Custom solutions, while slightly more involved, offer better alignment with your business logic and enable you to personalize follow-up actions and campaigns more effectively.
+If you need something more custom than what’s out of the box, a marketing agency should be able to support.
+Custom solutions, while slightly more involved, can offer better alignment with your business logic and enable you to personalize follow-up actions and campaigns more effectively.

 5. Don’t Forget About Form Tracking